LumaTavares/zeppelin-frontend/README.md

 4. Need change client_id and client_secret in stores\auth.ts with the app OAuth create in backend.

-## Feature Comparison
+## Features

-### Free Version

-- 1 Unique Dashboard
+Zeppelin Solution includes:

-- 50+ Dashboard UI components
+- DevOps Maturity Assessment Dashboard
-- Basic Figma design files
-- Community support

-### Pro Version

-- 7 Unique Dashboards: Analytics, Ecommerce, Marketing, CRM, Stocks (more coming soon)
+- Comprehensive questionnaire system
+- User profile management
+- Authentication and authorization
-- 500+ dashboard components and UI elements
+- Data visualization and reporting
-- Complete Figma design file
-- Email support

-To learn more about pro version features and pricing, visit our [pricing page](https://tailadmin.com/pricing).

 ## Components

-TailAdmin is a pre-designed starting point for building a web-based dashboard using Vue.js and Tailwind CSS.
+Zeppelin Solution is a pre-designed starting point for building a web-based dashboard using Vue.js and Tailwind CSS.
 The template includes:

 - Sophisticated and accessible sidebar
 - Data visualization components